Stish/iOS/iOS_Game_003/README.md

 # iOS_Game_003

 ToDo
-- improve background transitions
-- different textures for meteorites
+- shields for the space ship
 - health points for the space ship
 - health points for the meteorites
 - power ups